tytydraco/yessleep/out/You_Dont_Want_to_Know_What_Happened_to_Al_Blank_Part_1.md

 When I pulled up to Al's driveway that summer, my stomach sank a bit.
 It was completely overrun by weeds that were spilling over from the filthy front lawn.
 The house looked like it had seen much better days, with the paint peeling off in many places.
 Linda and I had discussed the possibility that Al might be in need of money, and if I should make the offer myself without waiting for him to ask.
 That seemed increasingly likely now.

-Al was waiting for me near the rusted garage door.
+Al was waiting for me near the rusted garage door with a toolbox near his feet.
 I could tell he had been trying to unjam it for a while.
 When I got out, he stared blankly at me for a good few seconds before breaking into what felt like a forced smile and offered his hand, which I shook.
 He had lost most of his hair, which made him look older than he was supposed to at his age.
 His eyes looked like he didn't get much sleep.

 We exchanged pleasantries before Al led me inside.
 The first thing that hit me was a mild musty smell that comes with a lack of ventilation.
 The second thing I noticed, once my eyes adjusted to the poor light, was the massive amounts of junk that cramped the living space.
 Discarded boxes, heaps of paper tied together with rope, and the whole gamut that comes with being a hoarder.